jvcasillas/slidify_tutorial/index.md

 ## Slidify

-- I am going to show you how to make a presentation just like this one
+- In this tutorial I am going to show you how to make a presentation just like this one
+- I will also show some of the features that can be used in conjunction with slidify (i.e. quizzes and html widgets)
 - You can download the current version of this presentation [here](https://github.com/jvcasill/slidify_tutorial/tree/gh-pages), use it as a template and edit as you like
 - Or you can follow these instructions to make one of your own